• Skip to main content

 Storage

-Keep leftovers in an air-tight container for up to 3 days.
+Keep the leftover scramble in an airtight container for up to 3 days.
 Reheat in a pan or even in the microwave.
 I do not recommend freezing this recipe.

 Great pairings for this silken tofu scramble